Technigo/project-portfolio/README.md

 ## View it live

-You can find a live version of the project here: [amandas.dev](https://amandas.dev/ "Amanda W - Portfolio")
+You can find a live version of the project here: [amanda-w-portfolio-old.netlify.app](amanda-w-portfolio-old.netlify.app)